-Epinay Business & Enterprise School is a Co-operative Trust School which caters for children and young people from 5 – 16 years of age with a wide range of special educational and complex needs.
+Epinay Business & Enterprise School is a Co-operative Trust School which caters for children and young people from 5–18 years of age (including Post 16) with a wide range of special educational and complex needs.
 These include provision for children and young people with moderate learning difficulties, emotional, social and behavioural difficulties and some children with severe learning difficulties.

 Many children have identified additional needs such as ADHD, ASD (Autistic Spectrum Disorder), speech and language difficulties, specific learning difficulties (such as dyslexia, dyspraxia and dyscalculia).
 The school also caters for children and young people who have identified chromosomal and clinical conditions such as Downs Syndrome, Timothy Syndrome and Neurofibromatosis.